axiom-data-science/portal-docs/Overview.rst

 Overview
 ########

-The Environmental Sensor Map (ESM) is built on a familiar interactive map interface, with several featured elements arranged around the screen:
+The portal is built on a familiar interactive map interface, with several featured elements arranged around the screen:

 * Blue toolbar across the top
 * Legend displayed on the right